Seedy Business Is Still Business

 People draw lines all the time.
 I used to know a guy who loved saying that he may go so low as to do certain sexual acts, but he would “never be a purveyor of porn”.
 Society draws the line in a way that suits itself – as Kelsey Grammer’s District Attorney shows as he tries to use the porn business against Jack, only to have the tables turned on him quickly.
 The line society draws in the sand, trying to separate out porn and pornographer is shaped like their own hypocrisy.

 The biggest bit of hypocrisy of course stems from Jack’s steady denial that he’s in porn.
 For this facade to work, Jack essentially abstracts out porn into a kind of service industry and his part in it as the billing service businessman.
 You can of course abstract any number of things until you don’t recognise what is being discussed.
 This is possibly why, say sabermetrics gets such a bad rap from baseball scouts.

 Still, overlooked in all this is the ability of money to simply blow away social meaning and contextualisation.
 If Jack can make 100million dollars simply billing on behalf of pornographers, the weight of the money lends a legitimacy and purpose and social meaning all of its own.
-What might be surprising is that the sex industry in general doesn’t flex its muscle more by hiring lobbyists, given the potential to really effect the kinds of changes.
+What might be surprising is that the sex industry in general doesn’t flex its muscle more than it does, by hiring lobbyists, especially given the potential to really effect the kinds of changes they want.
 At the same time, there is a certain level where illicit-ness of the sex makes for the price to be made higher.